jacopo-priori/Dupas-2014---data-exploration/README.md

-Exploration on the data present on Pascaline Dupas' website regarding her 2014 paper "SHORT-RUN SUBSIDIES AND LONG-RUN ADOPTION OF NEWHEALTH PRODUCTS: EVIDENCE FROM A FIELD EXPERIMENT"
+Exploration of the data from Pascaline Dupas' paper https://doi.org/10.3982/ECTA9508.

 - The RCT was carried out on 6 villages in Kenya and consisted in randomly assigning different subsidised bed nets prices to 1200 households that could then chose to collect the net from a local retailer
 - As the distribution of vouchers (that gave the right to the subsidised price) was carryed out from April until October of 2007, a concern could be that being subject to information spillover and health spillover is not randomized, and that exposure to malaria is not too.